Create project

 Next Design Extension (Extension Points)

-Create a project manually
+Creating a project manually

-- create a new project
+- Create a new project

-- Register DLL for extension development
+- Register the DLL for extension development

-- Prepare manifest file
+- Prepare a manifest file

 Create a new project

-Register DLL for extension development
+Register DLLs for extension development

-, enter NextDesign
+, and search for NextDesign

 NextDesign.Core